caroldinh/dsp/stack-report.md

 ---

-*Completed Spring 2024 for ENGL388T: Archaeologies of Gaming and Electronic Literature.
+*Completed March 2024 for ENGL388T: Archaeologies of Gaming and Electronic Literature.
 Instructor: Dr. Jeffrey Moro.*